 Are there reviews from people who had side effects from Ajovy?

-The way your body responds to Ajovy may be influenced by many factors.
-These include other conditions you may have and other medications you may take.
+Many factors may influence the way your body responds to Ajovy.
+These include other conditions you might have and other medications you might take.
 So your experience with Ajovy may be different from that of other people.

-The manufacturer of Ajovy has stories from people who have used this medication to help prevent migraine.
+The manufacturer of Ajovy has stories from people who have used this medication to help prevent migraine episodes.
 But the best source of information about the medication is your doctor.
-They can give you more details about how the drug affected people in clinical studies.
-And based on your health history, they can help you decide if Ajovy is a good option for you.
+They can give you more details about how the drug affected people in clinical trials.
+And based on your health history, your doctor can help you decide whether Ajovy is a good option for you.

 Is hair loss a side effect of Ajovy?

-Hair loss isn’t known to be a side effect of Ajovy.
-Hair loss wasn’t reported in clinical studies of the drug.
+Hair loss is not known to be a side effect of Ajovy.
+Hair loss wasn’t reported in clinical trials of the drug.

-Hair loss has been reported with certain other medications used to help prevent migraine, such as Depakote (divalproex) and Topamax (topiramate).
+Hair loss has been reported with certain other medications used to help prevent migraine episodes, such as Depakote (divalproex) and Topamax (topiramate).
 Your doctor might prescribe Ajovy with other preventive drugs such as these.

 If you’re concerned about hair loss, talk with your doctor.
 They may be able to suggest ways to help prevent or treat it.